Chapter 11: Stonewait's Gallery

 A pair of caravan guards glared at her.
 Wrapping her arms over her chest, she turned around slowly.
 She spotted a smaller yard to the side and headed over there to get away from the noise.

 Frightened, Kanéko staggered back.
 She expected to collide with someone, but the crowd split apart on each side of her until she was forced to stumbled to a halt on her own.

-The driver continued after her, his face twisted in a sneer.
+The driver continued after her, his face twisted in a sneer as he bellowed incomprehensibly.

 She held out her hands, palms up to show she had nothing in them.
 “I just wanted to look at who made it.”

 “Like you can read, you damn thief.
-Get away from my car!”
+Get away from my car!
+Guards!”

 Kanéko didn’t know why he called her a thief.
 She looked around and then realized she was the only dark-skinned person in the yard.
 She continued to back up, trying to avoid the driver who stormed after her.

-Her back smacked against flesh.
+Her back smacked against the side of a wagon.
 She let out a shriek and spun around, losing her balance.
 Her arms flailed out and she tumbled into the man accusing her.